 How to Write a Recommendation for an Employee

+1. Get the specifics.
 When a former employee asks you to write a reference letter for them, they should provide you with some information to help you make your letter specific and complete.
-If it’s been a while since they worked for you, they should provide you with an updated copy of their resume, so that you have the dates they worked for you handy, and can see what skills they have added since then.
+If it’s been a while since they worked for you, they should give you an updated copy of their resume, so that you have handy the dates they worked for you and can see what skills they have added since then.

+2. Follow the correct format.
 If you are sending your letter in a business format, you’ll begin with your contact information, followed by the date and the hiring manager’s contact information.
-If you are sending an email, your subject should contain the person’s name you are recommending, that this is a reference, and perhaps the title of the position they are applying for; Subject: Jane Doe - Reference for HR Assistant.

 Your salutation should be followed by the body of your letter, where you will begin with how long you have known the candidate, and in what capacity.
 You can then elaborate on their skills, strengths, and experiences that make them an exceptional employee.
 It can be helpful to use anecdotes and specific achievements to highlight the attributes which will be most applicable in the position they are seeking.

 In your closing, mention your confidence in your candidate, and offer your strong recommendation for them in the position.
 Thank the hiring manager for their time, and let them know you are available for clarification or further questions, should they have any.